JoseRoca/WinFBX2/docs/String Management/CRegExp Class.md

 ```
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "Is is the cost of of gasoline going up up?"
+DIM dwsText AS DWSTRING = "Is is the cost of of gasoline going up up?"
 pRegExp.Global = TRUE
 pRegExp.IgnoreCase = TRUE
 pRegExp.Pattern = $"\b([a-z]+) \1\b"
-DIM cbs AS CBSTR = pRegExp.Replace(cbsText, "$1")
+DIM dws AS DWSTRING = pRegExp.Replace(dwsText, "$1")
-print cbs
+PRINT dws
 ' Output: "Is the cost of gasoline going up?"
 ```